dart-lang/site-www/src/content/tools/doc-comment-references.md

 Most library members can be referenced in a doc comment, including classes, constants, enums, named extensions, extension types, functions, mixins, and type aliases.
 This includes all in-scope library members, either declared locally, or imported.
-Library members which are imported with an import prefix can be referenced with the prefix.
-Examples:
+Library members that are imported with an import prefix can be referenced with the prefix.
+For example:

 ```dart
 import 'dart:math' as math;